OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 Even this simple example highlights the benefits of JCasC:

-* Each JCasC property is documented at http://jenkinshost/configuration-as-code/reference (replace `jenkinshost` with the hostname of your own Jenkins instance), whereas writing a Groovy script requires knowledge of the [Jenkins API](https://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html).
+- Each JCasC property is documented at http://jenkinshost/configuration-as-code/reference (replace `jenkinshost` with the hostname of your own Jenkins instance), whereas writing a Groovy script requires knowledge of the [Jenkins API](https://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html).
-* JCasC configuration is vanilla YAML, which is much more approachable that scripts written in Groovy.
+- JCasC configuration is vanilla YAML, which is much more approachable that scripts written in Groovy.
-* JCasC is opinionated, providing a consistent approach for common configuration.
-Groovy scripts can solve the same problem multiple different ways, meaning scripts with more than a few lines of code require software engineering expertise to understand.
+- JCasC is opinionated, providing a consistent approach for common configuration.
+Groovy scripts can solve the same problem multiple ways, meaning scripts with more than a few lines of code require the expertise of a software engineer to be understood.

 For all the benefits though, JCasC is not a complete replacement for setting system properties or running Groovy scripts.
 For example, [JCasC will not support the ability to disable CSRF](https://github.com/jenkinsci/configuration-as-code-plugin/issues/1184), meaning this option is only exposed via system properties.

 ## Backup Jenkins volume

-Volumes in Kubernetes are a little more complicated than those found in regular Docker because Kubernetes volumes tend to be hosted outside of the node that runs the pod.
-This is because pods can be relocated between nodes, and so are required to be able to access volumes from any node.
+Volumes in Kubernetes are a little more complicated than those found in regular Docker because K8s volumes tend to be hosted outside of the node that run the pod.
+This is because pods can be relocated between nodes, and so need to access volumes from any node.

 To complicate matters, unlike Docker volumes, only specialized Kubernetes volumes can be shared between pods.
 These shared volumes are referred to as `ReadWriteMany` volumes.
 Typically though, a Kubernetes volume is only used by a single pod, and are referred to as `ReadWriteOnce` volumes.

 The Jenkins Helm chart configures a `ReadWriteOnce` volume to host the Jenkins home directory.
-Because this volume can only be accessed by the pod it is mounted into, all backup operations must be performed by that pod.
+Because this volume can only be accessed by the pod it's mounted into, all backup operations must be performed by that pod.

 Fortunately, the Helm chart offers [comprehensive backup options](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/README.md#backup), with the ability to perform backups and save them to cloud storage providers.